 Down the road you’ll find Snowy Owl by regional artist Adam Swanson on 20th Avenue West and W. Superior Street, right next to DLH Clothing and Free Air Life, Co.
 Snowy owl sightings were at a record high in the area when Swanson created the work in 2018, and while the owl is the star of this mural, you’ll also see a ship in Lake Superior, and some fun robots on the shoreline.

 Leaving the Lincoln Park neighborhood, you’ll want to head downtown to see Ganawenjige Onigam at 212 W. 2nd Street.
 This mural depicts an Ojibwe jingle dress dancer watching over the city.
 The mural can be interpreted in many different ways; she is seen as a water protector, a healer and as a reminder of missing and murdered Indigenous women.
 While here, visit Indigenous First Art & Gift Shop, which carries the work of nearly 100 Indigenous artists.

-The Duluth Public Library mural is a great stop if you’re a book lover.
+Just across the street from the Depot, the Duluth Public Library mural is a great stop if you’re a book lover.
 It features giant versions of classic book spines, featuring titles for young and old, plus a mix of fiction and non-fiction.
 This is a great one for kids!

 You can find this piano mural downtown at 1st Ave East and Superior Street.
 It’s on the walkway that leads from Superior Street to Gichi-Odé Akiing Park, and then down to the Lakewalk.